BEIJING HOLIDAY

 Director’s STATEMENT from July 7th 2007

 Westerners do not bother to understand Chinese encodings.
 They are ignorant and arrogant in the classic colonial manner.
 They do not understand how Chinese artists are laughing (as the government of the People’s Republic of China does) when ship loads of “critical Chinese art” makes its way to the Western auctions houses and museums.
-Yes, there is critical Chinese art – but it can only be done by Chinese artists, who are holding non-Chinese passports (Europe, USA, Japan).
+Yes, there is critical Chinese art – but it can only be done by Chinese artists, who are holding non-Chinese passports (Europe, USA, Japan) or who live in the West.
 The rule still is: criticize the system and you’ll get your head chopped off .
 Did you know that you cannot use Wikipedia in China? (among many other “harmless” websites).
 It is blocked.
 “The great big firewall”, as they call it, keeps Chinese minds away from “dangerous” knowledge.

-How can the current hype, carried out on the back of the Chinese people, the gold rush, how can it possibly be shared by critical minds?
+How can the current gold rush, carried out on the back of the Chinese people, how can it possibly be shared by critical minds?
 By so called intellectuals?
 By artists?
 All for the sake of money?
 The impressive size of the market?
-The endless work force, that costs nothing and suffers from unbearable conditions?
+The endless work force, that costs nothing and suffers from unbearable working conditions?
 The last frontier, the wild East, for an ailing global economy?

-Does really anybody believe that dealing with the People’s Republic of China the way we do now, will eventually loosen the tight chains and transfer the “communist empire” into a democratic country?
-Are we all blindfolded by the prospects the vast country offers?
+Does really anybody believe that dealing with the People’s Republic of China tWesterners do these days, will eventually loosen the tight chains and transfer the “communist empire” into a democratic country?
 Have the arts become so oblivious and opportunistic that they will be dealing with any kind of political system, regardless of its human rights records?

 I am aware that the word DEMOCRACY has been used as a substitute for prevalent colonialism/imperialism in recent decades.
-Nonetheless we should stand up for what we call democracy.
+Nonetheless we should stand up for it.
 Free speech – that is what we have – we still do.
 People in People’s Republic of China do not have this privilege.
 Western artists should appreciate our constitutional right more than other citizens – after all the foundation of our thinking lies within this guarantee.
-And artists in “free countries” have the duty to defend this guarantee – as if it was their mothers being threatened, no worse, their own life.
-No, we should not collaborate with regimes that stand for the opposite, regimes, that kill for uttering opinions freely – regimes that kill for criticizing their leaders, regimes that kill for lesser reasons than that.
+And artists in “free countries” have the duty to defend this guarantee – as if it was their mothers being threatened, no worse, their own lives.
+No, we should not collaborate with regimes that stand for the opposite, regimes, that kill for uttering opinions freely – regimes that kill for criticizing their leaders, regimes that kill for lesser reasons than art.

 The West has come to submit to the Chinese system.
 Whoever is in favour of the regime must be so for opportunistic reasons: personal profit, fear, enjoying privileges granted by the regime, promised privileges by the regime.
 Nobody, who has their senses together and is not bribed by the regime can have any reasons for supporting it.

 Where is the solidarity with the dissidents?
 Where the one with those who fought for freedom at Tiananmen in 1989?
-Tibet, Taiwan – suppressed nations – nobody wants to solidarize with anymore?
+Tibet, Taiwan – oppressed nations – nobody wants to solidarise with anymore?

 I am scared of the People’s Republic of China – not by the mass of people – but by the party.